Shewiiii/Onsei-Downloader/README.md

 from main import download_onsei
 ```
 2. **Call the** `download_onsei` **function**:
 Pass the RJ/VJ code as a string to the function.
-Example:
 ```python
 code = "RJ401708"
 download_onsei(code)